 This is what the end of the world once looked like.

 About a 4 hour bus ride south from Kiev is a former Soviet ICBM nuclear missile silo (aka the Museum of Strategic Missile Forces), housing enough weaponry to destroy the entire world.
-We are the fortunate few to not only visit the site, but also go into the depths of the silo: a place once chosen for making the decision to destroy humankind.
+We are the fortunate few to not only visit the site, but also go into the depths of the silo: a place once chosen by the Soviet Union for making the decision whether to destroy humankind.

 Viewing intercontinental ballistic missiles that house enough firepower for 1,300 times the destructive capacity of Hiroshima, missiles that could have reached from where we were to hometown NYC in less than 20 minutes, we felt out existences on this Earth humbled; there’s not much you can do when the fate of your entire grandparents’ generation becomes vested in a push of a button from some random man in a small bunker 50m underground.